FAQ

 Very little!
 All are inspiring one-day student conferences made up of panel discussions, workshops and networking that look at the economics of law firms and the life of lawyers working in the UK legal profession.

+The programme is identical at both events.
 While the sponsor firms at each are different in some respects, many of their clients, practice areas and quality of work will be the same.
 And rest assured that all events offer high-quality, targeted advice, delivered by experts in the field.

 show/hide